Comparison

 TL;DR

-• Pick codetoimage if you ship to AI agents (Claude, Cursor), want a one-line npm CLI, or want to pay half at the entry tier.
+• Pick codetoimageif you ship to AI agents (Claude, Cursor), want a one-line npm CLI, want a clean no-watermark free tier, or want their entry plan's exact 1,000 renders for 36% less ($9 vs $14).

-• Pick htmlcsstoimageif you need their Mustache templates, PDF output, or webhooks (we don't ship those today), or you've been running on them happily since 2018.
+• Pick htmlcsstoimageif you need PDF output or webhooks (we don't ship those today), or you've been running on them happily since 2018.

 • ⚖️ Core API shape is similar – migration is one URL + one header change for most users.